-(Emphasis in orginal.)
+(Emphasis in original.)

-Jury Note's Disclaimer - It has been suggested that to avoid any misunderstanding as to why the race or ethnicity of a juror was included in an attorney's notes, the prosecutor should include in his or her notes a "disclaimer that any notations of race, gender, etc. are for purposes of addressing issues of comparative analysis and disparate questions in Wheeler/Bartson litigation..."
-(Coleman, Mr. Wheeler Goes to Washington: The Full-Federalization of Jury Challenge Practice In California (2006), Prosecutor's Notebook Vol. XXXIII (California District Attorneys Association), p.
+Jury Note's Disclaimer -- It has been suggested that to avoid any misunderstanding as to why the race or ethnicity of a juror was included in an attorney's notes, the prosecutor should include in his or her notes a "disclaimer that any notations of race, gender, etc. are for purposes of addressing issues of comparative analysis and disparate questions in Wheeler/Bartson litigation ... " (Coleman, Mr. Wheeler Goes to Washington: The Full-Federalization of Jury Challenge Practice In California (2006), Prosecutor's Notebook Vol. XXXIII (California District Attorneys Association), p.
 13.); but see Green v.
 LaMarque (9th Cir.
 2008) 532 F.3d 1028, 1033 [prosecutor's noting of racial identity of panel members on notes was evidence of invidious intent in exercising peremptory challenges]; but see People v.
 Lenix, supra 44 Cal.4th at p.
 610, fn.
 6 ["When a Wheeler/Batson motion has been made, it is helpful for the record to reflect the ultimate composition of the jury."; Id. at p.
 617, fn.
-12 ["We emphasize, however, that post-Batson, recording the race of each the find as of a runtin as access, and is unique opticle when a juror is an important tool to be used by the court and counsel in mounting, refuting or analyzing a Batson challenge."]
+12 ["We emphasize, however, that post-Batson, recording the race of each juror is an important tool to be used by the court and counsel in mounting, refuting or analyzing a Batson challenge."]